skambuilds/PySpark-EMR-FraudDetection/README.md

 After applying them, the data will be ready to build a model.

-1. StringIndexer
-2. OneHotEncoderEstimator
-3. VectorAssembler
-4. LabelIndexer
-5. StandardScaler

-### StringIndexer
-The StringIndexer converts a single column to an index column.
+1. *StringIndexer* - Converts a single column to an index column.
 It simply replaces each category with a number.
 The most frequent values gets the first index value, which is (0.0), while the most rare ones takes the biggest index value.

-### OneHotEncoderEstimator
-We use “OneHotEncoderEstimator” to convert categorical variables into binary SparseVectors.
+2. *OneHotEncoderEstimator* - Convert categorical variables into binary SparseVectors.
 With OneHotEncoder, we create a dummy variable for each value in categorical columns and give it a value 1 or 0.

-### VectorAssembler
-Transform all features into a vector using VectorAssembler.
+3. *VectorAssembler* - Transforms all features into a vector using VectorAssembler.

-### LabelIndexer
-Convert label into label indices using the StringIndexer.
+4. *LabelIndexer* - Converts label into label indices using the StringIndexer.
 “No” has been assigned with the value “0.0”, “yes ”is assigned with the value “1.0”.

-### StandardScaler
-Standardization of a dataset is a common requirement for many machine learning estimators: they might behave badly if the individual features do not look like more or less normally distributed data (e.g. Gaussian with 0 mean and unit variance).
+5. *StandardScaler* - Standardization of a dataset is a common requirement for many machine learning estimators: they might behave badly if the individual features do not look like more or less normally distributed data (e.g. Gaussian with 0 mean and unit variance).
 StandardScaler standardize features by removing the mean and scaling to unit variance.

 ### Model Pipeline
 We use a pipeline to chain multiple Transformers and Estimators together to specify our machine learning workflow.
 The Pipeline’s stages are specified as an ordered array.